SCAIRA Entrepreneur: Daniel Remón (Enrev)

 What challenges do you identify today?

-At present, the main challenge is to gain access to key stakeholders in the automotive industry in order to validate the business model and accelerate technical development.
-In the medium and long term, challenges may arise related to vehicle regulation and the deployment of the swapping network, although our technology incorporates elements that help reduce its cost.
+At present, the main challenge is to gain access to key players in the automotive industry in order to validate the business model and accelerate technical development.
+In the medium and long term, challenges may arise in relation to vehicle regulations and the rollout of the battery swapping network, although our technology includes elements that help reduce the cost of the latter.

 Do you already have a team?